Resources for Children, Nonminor Dependents & Families

 Report Abuse

-• The Office of the Foster Care Ombudsman (Ombudsperson) was established by legislation, California Senate Bill 933 (Chapter 311/Statutes of 1998) and has been mandated to do the following:
+- The Office of the Foster Care Ombudsman was established by legislation, California Senate Bill 933 (Chapter 311/Statutes of 1998) and provides curriculum, training, and technical assistance to ensure the Foster Youth Bill of Rights is upheld.

 Other Resources